Shopify/polaris/.changeset/purple-jeans-pretend.md

 'polaris.shopify.com': minor
 ---

-Added support for responsive padding to `AlphaCard`
+Added support for responsive padding to `AlphaCard` and updated default padding to be responsive